-- 1. has specific questions or concerns about the Board's policies regarding discrimination on the basis of disability applicable to employees; OR - 2. wishes to request an accommodation on the basis of disability
+- 1. has specific questions or concerns about the Board's policies regarding discrimination on the basis of disability applicable to students; OR - 2. wishes to request an accommodation for a student on the basis of disability

-Mrs. Alissa Goguen 30 South Road East Hartland, CT 06027 (860)653-7207 agoguen@hartlandschool.com
+Mrs. Alissa Goguen 30 South road East Hartland, Ct 06027 (860) 653-7207 agoguen@hartlandschool.com